 Raffaella Trocchianesi is Associate Professor at the Politecnico di Milano’s Department of Design.
 She’s part of the Interior Design Programme and Dean of the Master in Exhibition Design.
 Her research field are connected to the Design for cultural heritage in terms of exhibit development and museography, event design, strategy and communication for enhancing local areas, new technologies and communication registers for narrative and cultural advancement, and to the relation of design with humanities and the arts.

-Federica Vacca is a researcher at the Politecnico di Milano’s Department of Design.
-She teaches Metadesign at the School of Design’s Bachelor of Science Programme and Product and Collection Development in the Master in Luxury Management at the Politecnico di Milano’s School of Management.
+Federica Vacca, PhD in Design, is assistant professor at Politecnico di Milano - Design Department.
+She teaches Metadesign at Politecnico di Milano School of Design in the Fashion Design Programme (Ba level) and Product and Collection Development in the Master in Luxury Management at Politecnico di Milano School of Management.
 Her research interests relate to the enhancement of craftsmanship processes by design and to codifying visual merchandising practices in the fashion sector.

 Francesco Zurlo is PhD in industrial design, Full Professor, Vice Dean of the School of Design at Politecnico di Milano.
 He is Scientific Director of the International Master in Strategic Design of Politecnico di Milano and Director of the International Master in Interior Design and Management.
 He is the scientific coordinator of the CREA Summer Academy project financed by Horizon2020.
 He is author of numerous international publications about strategic design, design management and design driven innovation.